Read the Admission Director's Blog CONTACT US:

 Q: Can I have my application fee waived?

-A: The application fee is only waived if an applicant is a former member of the Peace Corps, AmeriCorps or Teach for America within three years of applying.
-It is also waived if you are a current or former member of the U.S. Military.
+A: All currently active members and veterans of the U.S. Military are eligible for an application fee waiver.
+Peace Corps, AmeriCorps or Teach for America volunteers who have served within the past three years may also qualify for an application fee waiver.
 We do not waive the application fee for any other reason.
 Please request a fee waiver prior to submitting your application.
-In an email to: email@example.com, please attach proof of service on the appropriate organization's documentation and indicate which program you will be applying to.
+In an email to: firstname.lastname@example.org, please attach proof of service on the appropriate organization's documentation and indicate which program you will be applying to.

-Q: Who may write my letters of recommendation?
+Q: Who may write my letter of recommendation?

-A. Recommendations should be from persons who have been directly responsible for assessing your professional performance.
-At least one, and preferably both, of the recommendations should come from an employer or supervisor.
+A. The recommendation should be from persons who have been directly responsible for assessing your professional performance.
+The recommendation should come from an employer or supervisor.

 - If you do not provide a recommendation from an employer or supervisor, you should explain why not via the optional essay.